Montoya/address-book-snap-tutorial/README.md

 },
 ```

 This will enable the use of two functions: `setStorageItem` and `getStorageItem`.
-These are key-value storage methods similar `Window.localStorage`.
+These are key-value storage functions similar to `Window.localStorage`.
+With these functions, you can save and retrieve data in your Snap.

 ### Storing Addresses

 Open `index.html`.
 This is the test Dapp that is included in the Snaps template.
-Add a form that can be used to store an address and label, like so:
+Add a form before the closing `</body>` tag that can be used to store an address and label, like so:

 ```HTML
     <button class="connect">Connect</button>